kimardenmiller/sketchbook/README.md

 * [Backbone](http://backbonejs.org/) and [Lodash](http://lodash.com/) ([Underscore](http://underscorejs.org/)
 replacement): MVC library for javascript
 * [d3](http://d3js.org/): Visualization fun for visual thinkers
+    * Note: JamJS looks to be on the decline.
+For now, the latest D3 is being packaged manually in lib-user/.
 * [Bootstrap](http://twitter.github.com/bootstrap/): CSS and UI toolbox

 These downloaded files are then accessible through RequireJS modular conventions.
 Your favorite dependency can be added